6233 Hollywood Boulevard,

 Pacific Theatres, known at the time for its large inventory of California drive-ins, purchased the Pantages Theatre from RKO in December of 1967 (after leasing it for two years beginning in 1965) and they did some refurbishment, including the removal of the curtains in the seating areas erected in 1960.
 This allowed the auditorium to be fully viewed again.
 They operated the aging movie palace until it closed as a movie theatre in January 1977.

-Unable to fill its seats with motion pictures, Pacific Theatres teamed up with the Nederlander Organization and the theatre was restored to nearly its original seating capacity (almost 2,700) for a new live theater run of the smash Broadway show “Bubbling Brown Sugar”.
+Unable to fill its seats with motion pictures, Pacific Theatres teamed up with the Nederlander Organization and the theatre was restored to nearly its original seating capacity (almost 2,700) for a new live theatre run of the smash Broadway show “Bubbling Brown Sugar”.
 This was followed by productions of “Beatlemania”, “Man of La Mancha”, “La Cage Aux Folles”, Ann Miller & Mickey Rooney in “Sugar Babies” and Yul Brynner in “King and I” to name a few.
 It was also used for special events, including Elizabeth Taylor’s birthday/benefit for AIDS.
 Projection equipment is not currently installed and an apartment and offices on the second floor of the Pantages Theatre occupy those areas today.

 The Pantages Theatre sustained some earthquake damage in the 1994 Northridge earthquake, and three months of restoration work was carried out on the ceiling details and damaged portions of the artwork.

-The Nederlander Organization beautifully restored the theater in 1999, spending a reported $12 million to bring back all of its palatial opulence.
+The Nederlander Organization beautifully restored the theatre in 1999, spending a reported $12 million to bring back all of its palatial opulence.
 The Pantages Theatre reopened, better than ever, on September 28, 2000 for the West Coast premiere of Disney’s live production of “The Lion King” and this continued to fill its seats with the acclaimed and award winning production for several years.
 It has been followed by the “The Producers” and an equally popular production of “Wicked”.

 Just login to your account and subscribe to this theater